PvPClt/project/album_en.md

 We turned to experts, who came to the conclusion that this phenomenon is nothing more than the colonization of the Russian language with the aim of discrediting, humiliating, parodying, abusing, insulting, causing serious damage to its structural elements and, ultimately, destroying it.

 Therefore, comrades, a new task stands before us.
-Through four years of selfless struggle, we have achieved the goals of demilitarization and denazification of the so-called Ukraine.
-Now we face a task no less important — the decolonization of the Ukrainian mova.
+After four years of selfless struggle, we have achieved the goals of demilitarization and denazification of the so-called Ukraine.
+Now we are faced with an equally important task — the decolonization of the Russian language.

-We must tear our violated words from the claws of the fascists, return them to their home harbor, and rehabilitate them.
+We must wrest our desecrated words from the clutches of the fascists, return them to their native harbor, and rehabilitate them.

-And we are filing a counterclaim against Ukraine in the International Tribunal for compensation for reputational and linguistic harm.
-If anyone wants to use our words — obtain written permission and pay royalties.
-But we will not allow any violence, abuse, or disrespect toward our linguistic symbols and their sacred meanings.
+And we are filing a counterclaim against Ukraine in the International Tribunal for compensation for reputational and linguistic damage.
+You want to use our words?
+Obtain written permission and pay royalties.
+But we will not tolerate any violence, abuse, or disrespect for our linguistic symbols and their sacred meaning.

-**Secretary of the Security Council N. Patrushev:**
+Security Council Secretary N. Patrushev:
 — Vladimir Vladimirovich!
-I propose: we launch an initiative for a 'set-off' regarding this lawsuit and Ukraine's lawsuit against Russia for material damages from military actions.
-We will write in the same amount — 800 billion euros.
+I propose that we offer the opposing side a mutual settlement of our claim and  Ukraine's claim against Russia for material damage from military actions.
+We will demand compensation for the same amount — 800 billion euros.

-**Putin:**
+Putin:

-— A very good proposal!
+— Very good suggestion!
 Thank you!
-Thus we win twice.
-They have devastation, and we are snug as a bug in a rug.
+Thus, we win twice.
+We razed to the ground half of their country, but at the same time we do not pay a penny in reparations.

 #OrthodoxMilitaryPutinism
                               👻